bhagyashree213/DSA-Practice/README.md

 Array Traversal is the process of visiting and accessing each element of an array sequentially.

-This program demonstrates how to traverse an array and display all its elements.

 **File:** `15_ArrayTraversal.c`

 **Time Complexity:** O(n)